jonathanlincon/Tryhackme_CTFs/Jack/README.md

 ### First access
 ```
-hind in jack directory to see backups
+hint in jack directory to see backups
 in /var/backups found id_rsa

 found in /opt/statuscheck stript running between 2 minuts